Opentrons/opentrons/api/docs/v2/robot_position.rst

 Move To
 -------

-You can use the :py:meth:`.InstrumentContext.move_to` method to move a pipette to any reachable location on the deck.
+The :py:meth:`.InstrumentContext.move_to` method moves a pipette to any reachable location on the deck.
 If the pipette has picked up a tip, it will move the end of the tip to that position; if it hasn't, it will move the pipette nozzle to that position.
-As with all movement in a protocol, the OT-2 calculates where to move in physical space by using its `pipette offset and tip length calibration <https://support.opentrons.com/s/article/Get-started-Calibrate-tip-length-and-pipette-offset>`_ data.
+As with all movement in a protocol, the robot calculates where to move in physical space by using its `pipette offset and tip length calibration <https://support.opentrons.com/s/article/Get-started-Calibrate-tip-length-and-pipette-offset>`_ data.

-The argument of ``move_to()`` must be a :py:class:`.Location`, either one automatically generated by methods like :py:meth:`.Well.top` and :py:meth:`.Well.bottom` or one you've created yourself — you can't move to a well directly:
+The :py:meth:`~.InstrumentContext.move_to` method requires the :py:class:`.Location` argument.
+The location can be automatically generated by methods like ``Well.top()`` and ``Well.bottom()`` or one you've created yourself, but you can't move a pipette to a well directly:

 .. code-block:: python